Back to Blog

 - Password policies should not require employees to change passwords on a regular basis

 The new guidelines advise against the need for users to change passwords after a specific time period.
-Instead, passwords should be changed in the event they are exposed or there is other evidence they’ve been compromised.
-Requiring periodic password changes was found to lead to predictable behaviors such as incrementing a root password with numbers or symbols.
+Instead, passwords should be changed in the event they are exposed, or there is other evidence they’ve been compromised.
+Requiring periodic password changes was found to lead to predictable behaviors, such as incrementing a root password with numbers or symbols and exposing organizations to brute force attacks and other malicious activities.
 As they explained in their FAQ, “Users tend to choose weaker memorized secrets when they know that they will have to change them in the near future.
-When those changes do occur, they often select a secret that is similar to their old memorized secret by applying a set of common transformations such as increasing a number in the password.
-This practice provides a false sense of security if any of the previous secrets has been compromised since attackers can apply these same common transformations”
+When those changes do occur, they often select a secret that is similar to their old memorized secret by applying a set of common transformations, such as increasing a number in the password.
+This practice provides a false sense of security if any of the previous secrets have been compromised since attackers can apply these same common transformations.”

-This represents a major change in prevailing recommendations.
-Several other standards (e.g. PCI, HIPAA, HITRUST) have not yet updated their guidelines.
-Organizations that otherwise held to compliance requirements should strongly consider eliminating periodic password expiration for the improvement to user experience, security and overhead costs associated with password changes.
+This represents a major change in prevailing recommendations, aligning with best practices in access management and risk assessment.
+Even five years since NIST implemented these guidelines, many other frameworks (e.g. PCI, HIPAA, HITRUST) have not yet updated their guidelines to reflect these advancements in digital authentication and identity proofing processes.
+Organizations that otherwise held to compliance requirements should strongly consider eliminating periodic password expiration for the improvement of user experience, security, and overhead costs associated with password changes.

 - Increased character allowance